 As the team at MedStar investigated solutions, AI and automation emerged as an ideal fit to concur many of the repetitive, rule-based and error prone processes that were driving critical revenue cycle functions.

-What is a digital workforce?
+What is an AI workforce?

 How should I go about leading an AI and automation initiative within my hospital?